Sow Thistle, Prickly, Common, Field

 Sonchus: Sow Thistle, In A Pig’s Eye

-As I write it is in mid-January in Florida two of three local species of sow thistles are invading my lawn in great number.
+Starting in mid-January in Florida, later north of here, two of three local species of sow thistles invade my lawn in great number.
 They are so good they’re worth all the complaints about my untraditional lawn.
 I can’t eat them fast enough.
 In fact, right now I am having a bowl with homemade butter, salt and pepper.
 I threw a couple of plants that were a little too old into the pot but they weren’t too bitter.
 That bitterness is caused by their white sap.

 You cannot eat most plants with white sap (or white berries.)
 That is one of the general rules of foraging for wild food, besides that and never eating anything wild without positive identification and verification it is edible.
-There are two common exceptions to the white sap rule: Sow thistles and various wild lettuce (see Wild Lettuce.)
+There are three or four common exceptions to the white sap rule: Figs, Ground Nuts, Sow thistles and various Wild Lettuce.

 Typical Sonchus blossom

 There’s a huge variety in sow thistles, from having few or no prickles to having a lot, from a foot high to six feet high, from green to purple, especially older plants.
-Young sow thistles can just be tossed in the herb pot, where as older leaves need to be trimmed of the thistles, which is a point of culinary departure.
-Really older leaves are more bitter and not that much fun to eat even if they are edible.
+Young sow thistles can just be tossed in the herb pot, where as some older leaves need to be trimmed of the thistles, which is a point of culinary departure.
+Really old leaves are bitter and not that much fun to eat even if they are edible.
 Frankly if you have to trim spines off sow thistles you’re better off leaving them alone.
-Young and tender leaves is a good rule to follow.
-When young their flavor resembles lettuce and as they age more like swiss chard.
+Young and tender leaves is a good rule to follow particularly with the rougher species.
+When young their flavor resembles lettuce and as they age more like Swiss chard.
 When old they are just bitter.
 I try to harvest them between four and 12 inches high.
-The young stalks peel and cooked are excellent.
+The young stalks peel and cooked are excellent, too.
 The young root is also edible when cooked but tends to be woody.

 Sonchus asper leaf and stem

 The three common ones are Sonchus oleraceus, (SON-kus oh-ler-AY-see-us ) Sonchus Asper (SON-kus ASS-pur) and Sonchus arvensis (SON-kus ar-VEN-sis.)
 They are respectfully the common sow thistle, the spiny sow thistle and the field sow thistle.
 The Oleraceus has green leaves with a bit of blue, Delta- arrow-shaped end lobes and distinctly pointed lobes where it clasps the stem.
 The asper has spiny round lobes where it clasps the stem.
 It also has a lot of spines.
+It’s the one that can require trimming.
 The arvensis has more lance shaped leaves, lobes can be irregular, and soft small spines.
 It is the softest of the three with a tactile feel closer to a wild lettuce.
-S

-Sonchus blossom as the insect seeds it, photo by Bjørn Rørslett - NN/Nærfoto
+Sonchus blossom as the insect sees it, photo by Bjørn Rørslett – NN/Nærfoto

 As for the sow thistle’s botanical name: Sonchus is the ancient Greek name for the plant and means “hollow” referring to the plant’s hollow stem, a point of identification.
-Although grazing animals (and butterflies) actually prefer the Sonchus to grass, and me and thee can eat it, farmers rant about the plant.
-It’s a weed, you know.
+Although grazing animals (and butterflies) actually prefer the Sonchus to grass farmers rant about the plant because it’s a weed amongst their crop.
 It is sad to say but a lot of agri-business is not green, or perhaps not so in the United States.
 In southern Italy Sonchus invades crops there but they have the good sense to pick it and serve it with spaghetti.
 Oleraceus means it is edible or cultivated.
 Asper means rough, and arvensis of the cultivated field.

 Sonchus oleraceus leaf and stem

 Sow thistles got their name because they were fed to lactating pigs.
 (Remember the old heuristic way of thinking?
 If you want to see like a hawk eat hawk eyes.
 If you want mama pigs to nurse better feed them plants with white sap.)
 Anyway, the white sap of the thistle was assumed to be good for nursing sows.
-As it turned out, pigs love them, as do rabbits which is why they are sometimes called Hare Thistles (they are not true thistles, however, which is another plant family altogether.)
+As it turned out, pigs love them, as do rabbits which is why they are sometimes called Hare Thistles (they are not true thistles, however, which is another genus altogether.
+True thistles always draw blood their spines are so sharp.
+You can read about them here. )

 As you can assume, sow thistle is found literally around the world.
 In Greece, it is used in winter salads, and has been for thousands of years.
-Pliny wrote that before Theseus went to meet the bull of Marathon, he was treated by Hecale to a dish of sow thistles.
-The ancients Greeks considered sow thistle wholesome and strengthening — maybe the bull of Marathon should of ate some.
-In New Zealand, Sonchus is called puha and is frequently eaten, particularly by the Māori who also used the sap as a gum.
-A very nice blog on the Māori and the Sonchus can be read at: http://curiouskai.blogspot.com/2006/11/cooking-with-puha.html.
-Oh and if you are an insect that sees UV light the S. oleraceus blossom is a scarlet red center surround by white petals.
+Pliny wrote that before Theseus went to meet the Bull of Marathon, he was treated by the old woman Hecale (e-KAH-lee in Greek) to a dish of sow thistles.
+The ancients Greeks considered sow thistle wholesome and strengthening — maybe the Bull of Marathon should have eaten some.
+Modern Greeks call it Zohos.
+In New Zealand, Sonchus is called “puha” and is frequently eaten, particularly by the Māori who also used the sap as a gum.
+A very nice blog on the Māori and the Sonchus can be read here.

 Again, young and tender is usually better when it comes to cooking wild greens.
 Here are some sow thistle recipes from ‘The Essential Hedgerow and Wayside Cookbook’.
-Incidentally, the Sonchus asper may seem prickly when raw but its soften up when cooked (unless you picked them waaaaaaaaaaay to old.
+Incidentally, young Sonchus asper may seem prickly when raw but its soften when cooked (unless you picked them way to old.)

 BUTTERED SOW-THISTLE